Henschel & Son: Aviation

+Trolleybuses

+Manufacturing of trolleybuses began in 1941 and continued until 1962, ultimately totalling at least 680 vehicles, while Henschel also constructed the chassis for more than 240 others that used bodies by Waggonfabrik Uerdingen (which changed its name to Duewag many years later), of type ÜHIIIs and ÜHIIs.
+Almost all were purchased by transport companies in Germany or Austria, but Henschel's single largest order for trolleybuses was from Buenos Aires, Argentina, for 175 vehicles built in 1952–1953, and the São Paulo trolleybus system purchased 50 Henschel–Uerdingen trolleybuses in 1954.
+All but 50 of the 175 Buenos Aires vehicles were fitted with bodies made by Nordwestdeutscher Fahrzeugbau.

 Post-war business

 Manufacturing began again in 1948.
 In 1964, the company took over Rheinische Stahlwerke and became Rheinstahl Henschel AG (Hanomag).
 The truck production of Henschel was merged with that of Hanomag that spun off to form Hanomag-Henschel in 1969, this later went to Daimler-Benz, which discontinued the brand name Hanomag-Henschel in 1974.
 The production was switched to commercial vehicle axles, in this area it is the largest factory in Europe.
 In 1976 Thyssen-Henschel, and 1990 ABB Henschel AG.
 In 1996, the company became ABB Daimler Benz Transportation Adtranz.
 The company was subsequently acquired by Bombardier (Canada) around 2002.
-The Kassel facility still exists and is one of the world's largest manufacturers of locomotives (Henschel Antriebstechnik).
+In 2021 Alstom acquired Bombardier Transportation.
+The Kassel facility still exists and is one of the world's largest manufacturers of locomotives.
+Main product built and serviced today in Kassel is the Alstom Traxx.